60 years

 To practice legally in Ohio, veterinary technicians must be registered.
 Graduates of the Tri‐C Veterinary Technology program are fully approved for registry in Ohio by the state’s Veterinary Medical Licensing Board (OVMLB).
 Graduates must obtain a passing score on the Veterinary Technician National Exam (VTNE) and pass a criminal background check to become registered.
 Applicants should contact the OVMLB through its website for information regarding credentialing in Ohio.
 Graduates interested in credentialing in other states should contact their respective state veterinary medical licensing boards.
 Veterinary boards in other states may be accessed through the American Association of Veterinary State Boards website.

-A registered veterinary technician (RVT) is a vital member of the veterinary health care team, providing a wide range of care for animal patients.
+A Registered Veterinary Technician (RVT) is a vital member of the veterinary health care team, providing a wide range of care for animal patients.
 The duties of RVTs may be described as the combined equivalent of a veterinary nurse, surgical technician, anesthetist, medical technologist, dental hygienist, pharmacy technician and radiography technician.
+You can see a full list of what RVTs are allowed to do in Ohio here.

 Care provided by a veterinary technician includes: